How to Burn Fat Without Losing Muscle

 Maximize Your Fitness Results with 1st Phorm

-So, if you paid attention you now know the answer to the question: “Does your body burn fat or muscle first?”
+So, if you paid attention, you now know the answer to the question: “How do I burn fat instead of muscle?”

 When it comes to losing weight, everyone wants to burn fat, and nobody wants to lose muscle.
 At least, I haven't met anybody who thinks differently!